pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 }
 ```

-They get told that `"str literal"` is hardcoded into the compiled binary and it's loaded into read-only memory at run-time so it's immutable and valid for the entire program and that's what makes it `'static`.
+They get told that `"str literal"` is hardcoded into the compiled binary and is loaded into read-only memory at run-time so it's immutable and valid for the entire program and that's what makes it `'static`.
 These concepts are further reinforced by the rules surrounding defining `static` variables using the `static` keyword.

 ```rust
 static BYTES: [u8; 3] = [1, 2, 3];